behaviors that are bound to harm you physically or mentally.

 17 Symptoms and Habits of the Self-Destructive Person

 Self-destructive behavior comes in many guises – some extreme, some not so extreme.
-But in order to continue internally evolving, connect with your true self, and live a life you love, it’s best to look at your devils right in the face.
+But to continue internally evolving, connect with your true self, and live a life you love, it’s best to look at your devils right in the face.

 1. Housing self-defeating mindsets

 Self-defeating mindsets are unconscious forms of self-destructive behavior because they result in self-fulfilling prophecies.
-Examples include thoughts such as, “I’m going to fail, I just know it,” “I’ll never get out alive,” “This will completely destroy me,” etc.
+Examples include thoughts such as, “I’m going to fail.
+I just know it,” “I’ll never get out alive,” “This will completely destroy me,” etc.

 2. Failing to take action

 Failing to take action may be passive, but it’s still self-destructive in nature.
-When we know something is bad for us, but fail to take any action or steps to remedy the issue, we are essentially setting ourselves up for, and guaranteeing, failure.
+When we know something is bad for us but fail to take any action or steps to remedy the issue, we are essentially setting ourselves up for and guaranteeing failure.